haouarihk/moderationAPI/README.md

 - Docker containerization with both CPU and GPU support
 - GitHub Actions CI/CD pipeline

+## Model Information

+This service uses the `ifmain/ModerationBERT-En-02` model, which is a fine-tuned BERT model specifically designed for content moderation.
+The model can detect and classify content across 11 different categories:

+- Harassment
+- Harassment/Threatening
+- Hate
+- Hate/Threatening
+- Self-harm
+- Self-harm/Instructions
+- Self-harm/Intent
+- Sexual
+- Sexual/Minors
+- Violence
+- Violence/Graphic

+The model outputs both binary classifications (flagged/not flagged) and confidence scores for each category, allowing for fine-grained content analysis.

 ## Quick Start with Docker Compose

 ### CPU only